 What does it take to set aside the busyness of this world and renew our minds?
 We should follow the words of Professor Keating: "Carpe diem - Seize the day, boys, and make your lives extraordinary."

-Twenty years ago, Riggan Thomson starred in three superhero action movies as Birdman.
+The storyline in the Oscar Award-winning film features Riggan Thomsan, who 20 years ago, starred in three superhero action movies as Birdman.
 Afterwards, he was typecast as a cartoon character instead of a serious actor with range and depth.

 To launch a comeback and show off his acting skills, he writes and produces a Broadway play to star in.
 However, the Birdman is still in his head, goading him with comments of how bad an actor he is and empowering him with personal thoughts of strength and super powers.